Cockatoo: Aviculture

 Larger cockatoos can live 30 to 70 years depending on the species, or occasionally longer, and cockatiels can live for about 20 years.
 As pets they require a long-term commitment from their owners.
 Their longevity is considered a positive trait as it reduces instances of the loss of a pet.
-The oldest cockatoo in captivity was a Major Mitchell's cockatoo named Cookie, residing at Brookfield Zoo in Chicago, which lived to be 83 years old (1933–2016).
-A salmon-crested cockatoo named King Tut who resided at San Diego Zoo was nearly 69 when he died in 1990 and a palm cockatoo reached 56 in London Zoo in 2000.
+The oldest cockatoo in captivity was a pink cockatoo named Cookie, residing at Brookfield Zoo in Chicago, which lived to be 83 years old (1933–2016).
+A salmon-crested cockatoo named King Tut who resided at the San Diego Zoo was nearly 69 when he died in 1990 and a palm cockatoo reached 56 in London Zoo in 2000.
 However, anecdotal reports describe birds of much greater ages.
 Cocky Bennett of Tom Ugly's Point in Sydney was a celebrated sulphur-crested cockatoo who was reported to have reached an age of 100 years or more.
 He had lost his feathers and was naked for much of his life.
 A palm cockatoo was reported to have reached 80 or 90 years of age in an Australian zoo, and a little corella that was removed from a nest in central Australia in 1904 was reported still alive in the late 1970s.
 In February 2010, a white cockatoo named Arthur was claimed to be 90 years old; he had lived with a family for generations in Dalaguete, Cebu, before being taken to Cebu City Zoo.

 Trained cockatoos are sometimes seen in bird shows in zoos.
-They are generally less motivated by food than other birds; some may more respond to petting or praise than food.
+They are generally less motivated by food than other birds; some may respond more to petting or praise than food.
 Cockatoos can often be taught to wear a parrot harness, enabling their owners to take them outdoors.
 Cockatoos have been used in animal-assisted therapy, generally in nursing homes.

 Cockatoos often have pronounced responses to musical sounds and numerous videos exist showing the birds dancing to popular music.
 Research conducted in 2008 with an Eleonora cockatoo named Snowball had indicated that this particular individual is indeed capable of beat induction—perceiving human-created music and synchronizing his body movements to the beat.